mbadwa/DevOps-Projects/vprofile-local-env/project-preamble-details.md

 - **Scenario**
   - Problem
-    - You have a requirement to make changes to prod environment but you lack confidence to make those changes live and you want to create your own sandbox.
+    - You have a requirement to make changes to production environment but you lack confidence to make those changes live and you want to create your own sandbox.
     - Local setup is complex.
     - Time consuming and not repeatable.
   - Solution
     - Have an automated local setup.
-    - Use IAAC so it's repeatable.
+    - Use IAC so it's repeatable.

 - **Tools**
-  - Local env setup
+  - Local environment setup
     - Hypervisor - Oracle VM VirtualBox
     - Automation - Vagrant
     - CLI - bash in Linux